Employees Only Podcast

 To get the initial content, I scheduled calendar events with four people.
 A week before the interview I’d ask them for resources about their role and projects: books, articles, videos, Podcasts, brain-dumps, whatever.
 This was a fantastic forcing-function to learn about areas of an organization I didn’t know much about.
 I learnt about business development, and got a completely new appreciation for it.
 Doing an interview with our government relations person forced me to learn much more about lobbying in Canada and Canadian politics.
 A day or two before the interview, I send my questions to the person being interviewed so they can note down key points to the questions.
 Since I don’t do any editing, it’s important to me people attempt to come in as poised as possible.
 It would also help me figure out if there was anything I missed.
 Because I didn’t want to end up in the rabbit-hole of recording equipment I decided that an iPhone would do.
 Today, my setup is a little more elaborate, but only after a dozen episodes did I invest more in this.

-After having the first four interviews in the bank came the next problem: hosting the episodes.
+After having the first four interviews in the bank the next problem surfaced: hosting the episodes.
 There is a ton of great software out there to host your podcast.
 However, it’s all build with the reasonable assumption that your podcast will be public.
 This podcast would only be for the employees of Shopify, and would hold confidential information.
 Additionally, standard podcast software only supports unauthenticated endpoints.
 The last problem is that when an employee leaves the company, they cannot continue to receive new, confidential information on this stream.
 I built an extension to our Intranet that would give each employee a unique endpoint to subscribe to the podcast feed.
 If someone leaves the company the feed will automatically vanish.
 I thought it was paramount to not have another app to consume content.
 I believe strongly the content should be where my coworkers are already consuming it.